MobsLab/PrgGithub/README.md

 For now it's a full copy of the Dropbox PrgMatlab folder (30/01/2025, 13.00).

 The idea would be to progressively commit, delete and clean the codes to make converged versions with better code.

+In order to do so, please refer to the [Instructions](./Instructions.md) file.